moorepants/eme185/content/pages/instructor-guide.rst

 Design Showcase
 ---------------

-Each TA will spend about 10 minutes with each of their teams during the design showcase.
+Each TA will be assigned a number of teams to visit with for about 10 minutes during the design showcase.
 While interacting with the team, a paper rubric tailored for "live" grading will be filled out.
+Students should be given a rough schedule of when to expect the TA to visit so they can all be present during that time.
+The TA should respect other guests' time with the students and not cause the students to disengage with them.

 Planning